kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 ##### Replication
 - We must not lose events when store them in partitions.
 So, when event is persisted in a partition, we need to replicate it.
 If this partition machine goes down, events are not lost.
 There are three main approaches to replication: single leader replication, multi leader replication and leaderless replication.
 	1. We use single leader replication when discussed how to scale a SQL database.
+	2. We use leaderless replication when discussed how Cassandra works
-	2. multi leader replication is mostly used to replicate between several data centers.
+	3. multi leader replication is mostly used to replicate between several data centers.
 - Let's go with single leader replication.
 Each partition will have a leader and several followers.
 	- We always write events and read them from the leader only.
 	- While a leader stays alive, all followers copy events from their leader.
 And if the leader dies, we choose a new leader from its followers.